goldenrye/monolake/docs/cloudwego/Getting Started/_config.md

 ### Runtime

 This section starts with [runtime].
 It defines global run time configurations, including worker threads number and max connection entries.
-Optionally it may include a field "runtime_type" and it can be assigned to "legacy".
-Fox example:
+Optionally it may include a field "runtime_type" and it can be assigned to "legacy" (this is default for non-linux OS).
+If the host OS is linux, it can be also assigned to "iouring" (this is default for linux OS).
+For example:

 ```markup
 [runtime]